 If I'm a current Texas A&M graduate student, can I apply for admission to other graduate programs?

 Yes.
 In fact, we are encouraging students completing graduate degrees who have an interest in pursuing other graduate programs (stand-alone certificates, master’s, or doctoral) to do so, and we have simplified the process through the Quick Admit Program.
 No application is required.
 Contact your desired program to ensure you meet qualifications.
 Then, simply complete and send the “Letter of Intent” form to the admitting department’s head/intercollegiate faculty chair, delegated departmental staff, or authorized signer for approval.
 The signer will submit the completed and signed form to OGAPS from their official TAMU email address.
 Once processed through OGAPS, you are eligible to register for courses.

-I am planning on participating in practicum or professional internship for summer 2020.
-Will I still be able to participate?
-Should I still submit a petition to add this course to my degree plan?
+I am planning on participating in practicum or professional internship for summer 2021.
+If COVID is still limiting participation, should I still submit a petition to add this course to my degree plan?

 If you are planning to participate in an internship, practicum, or clinical this summer, we are currently processing requests to add these to degree plans as normal.
 Obviously, there is uncertainty about whether or not internships, practicums, and clinicals will be feasible.
 Much will depend on what happens over the next month or so.
 Employers’ operations and travel may still be limited.
 The University will respond to this uncertainty by being flexible and addressing requirements and concerns on a case-by-case basis.

 There’s a hold on my account pending approval for a petition to alter my degree plan.
 Will I be able to register for fall classes?